katkoenders/Plotly-Homework/README.md

 # Conclusion

 # Contributors
-<br>Katrina Koenders was the sole contributor for this project.
+Katrina Koenders was the sole contributor for this project.